You will have heard the term ‘structural adhesives’ before but you may be wondering what it actually means.

 What are the different types of structural adhesives?

-There are four main types of adhesives that we would describe as structural here at Forgeway.
+There are three main types of adhesives that we would describe as structural here at Forgeway.

 - Epoxy adhesives

 However, this is our definition of structural adhesives.
 MS polymer adhesives are semi-structural adhesives as they aren’t able to achieve strengths high enough to become structural.
 You may also hear cyanoacrylates, anaerobic adhesives or hot melt glues labelled as structural adhesives.
 For the purpose of this article, we will focus on the three we mentioned above.

 They can either be one-part or two-part adhesives.
 Two-part epoxies consist of the epoxy resin on one side and a hardener on the other.
 When mixed, these two parts will interlink and cure.

 One-part epoxies will have the hardener already mixed in, but require elevated temperatures to start the curing process.